 Kimberly Faith: Right.

-John McLarty: That’s that’s the key to, you might say, an effective Christian life
+John McLarty: That’s the key to, you might say, an effective Christian life

-John McLarty: us personally and for our ability to impact others.
+John McLarty: For us personally and for our ability to impact others.

 John McLarty: Squirt gun.

 Kimberly Faith: Yeah.
 That’s even a better example.
 You know, you would really be minimizing your chances of beating that fire.
-And so, I mean, just to use that example, I wanna be fire hosing, you know, when it comes to fighting evil, having the abundant life, you know, I wanna have it coming in and going out at full force.
+And so, I mean, just to use that example, I want to be fire hosing, you know, when it comes to fighting evil, having the abundant life, you know, I want to have it coming in and going out at full force.
 And so that’s what this podcast is about, and the next one as well.

-John McLarty: So You wanna enter into the battle.
-You’re be fully equipped to win.
-Exactly.
+John McLarty: You want to enter into the battle.
+You want to be fully equipped to win

 John McLarty: Sounds nurturing.

-John McLarty: This is the the life we live every day.
+John McLarty: This is the life we live every day.

 Kimberly Faith: Right.
 Right.
-Like, one of the first examples, we we wanna and and, again, we’re gonna kinda rip through these a little bit because we really wanna there’s a lot of different examples, but I I think just for purposes of of demonstrating that the Holy Spirit was active in the Old Testament
+Like, one of the first examples, we want to, and again, we’re going to kind of rip through these a little bit because we really want to, there’s a lot of different examples, but I think just for purposes of of demonstrating that the Holy Spirit was active in the Old Testament

 John McLarty: He was.
 Yes.

 Kimberly Faith: You know, in individuals.
-Again, we can talk about Bezalel, which is which that name actually means in the shadow of God.
-And, this is from Exodus chapter 31.
+Again, we can talk about Bezalel, which that name actually means in the shadow of God.
+And, this is from Exodus Chapter 31.
 It says, see, I have called by name Bezalel, the son of Uri, and have filled him with the spirit of God in wisdom, in understanding, in knowledge, and in all manner of workmanship.
 God cared so much about the beauty of his dwelling place that he supernaturally gifted an artisan to build it.
+That’s amazing.

 John McLarty: Yeah.
 And, you know, again, it’s hard not to differentiate and not go into some of the institutional.
 But, yeah, he was given understanding in all manner of workmanship, so he was a craftsman.
 But it was related to the craftsmanship for the tabernacle, which was one of these houses of witness, these unique dwelling places of God.
 He was yeah, that’s an interesting empowerment to do craftsmanship.